modelica/ModelicaConference2021/proceedings/authors/MarcusWiens.md

 <tr><th>Bibtex:</th>
 <td><pre>
 @InProceedings{modelica.org:Wiens:2021,
-  title = {The Potential of FMI for the Development of Digital Twins for Large Modular Multi-Domain Systems}, author = {Marcus Wiens and Tobias Meyer and Philipp Thomas}, pages = {235--240}, doi = {10.3384/ecp21181235},
+  title = {{The Potential of FMI for the Development of Digital Twins for Large Modular Multi-Domain Systems}}, author = {Marcus Wiens and Tobias Meyer and Philipp Thomas}, pages = {235--240}, doi = {10.3384/ecp21181235},